What is plagiarism?

-Plagiarism occurs when a writer takes language or ideas from another writer without properly attributing them, and this act violates the honor code in a fundamental way.
+Plagiarism is the appropriation of another person's ideas, processes, results, or words without giving approprate credit, and it violates the honor code in a fundamental way.
 One of the collective goals of Caltech is to produce new knowledge through research and writing, and we often do that work through collaboration.
 For this process to work, we need to be able to trust that when our ideas or words are taken up by another thinker, we will be credited for our contribution to his or her thinking.
 Not crediting the author of writing or ideas takes unfair advantage of the intellectual work that indivdual has done.

 How do academic writers cite their sources?

 What it means to properly attribute ideas is culturally dependent, and American scholarly communities have very specific rules about how attribution works.
 The particulars vary by discipline and context, and many fields have developed elaborate systems for this purpose, such as MLA format in English, APA in Psychology, and CSE in some scientific fields.
 Here are the essential features of attribution that are present in every system:

 - In-text citation: Any time you borrow language or paraphrase ideas or findings from another author--whether that writing/idea was published or unpublished, in print or online--you must make this clear within your text.
 This is usually done within the sentence itself, parenthetically, or with a footnote, but every citation system has a slightly different format.